Moonpreneur

 What is big data?

-Big Data is like a huge toy pit filled with thousands of toys.
-If you only had a few toys, you could easily sort them out, but if you have thousands of them, it would take a long time to sort them all by hand.
+Big Data is like a huge ball pit filled with thousands of colorful balls.
+If you only had a few balls, you could easily sort them out, but if you have thousands of them, it would take a long time to sort them all by hand.

 So you need a special tool to segregate toys.